sst/sst/README.md

 $ yarn sst remove
 ```

 Note that, this permanently removes your resources from AWS.
+It also removes the stack that's created as a part of the debugger.

 ### Package scripts